dniccum/Intro-To-Ionic-App/README.md

 # Intro to Ionic Application

-This is the project that was constructed and demoed at the [2016 Prairie.Code() Conference](http://prairiecode.amegala.com/) in Des Moines, IA by [Doug Niccum](http://dniccumdesign.com).
+This is the project that was constructed and demoed at the [2016 Prairie.Code() Conference](http://prairiecode.amegala.com/) in Des Moines, IA and [2017 Indy.Code() Conference](http://indycode.amegala.com/) in Indianapolis, IN by [Doug Niccum](http://dniccumdesign.com).

 This project is open-sourced and available any further development and/or cloning.